devmunira/dsa_with_c-/README.md

 ## Time Complexity:

 The time complexity of this algorithm is O(n), where n is the number of days (length of the `prices` array).
 This is because we only need to iterate through the array once to find the maximum profit.

+## Insertion Sort:

+Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
+It iterates through an array, growing a sorted sub list one element at a time by repeatedly inserting the next element into the sorted sub list at the appropriate position.

+## Algorithm:

+1. Start with the second element of the array, assuming the first element is already sorted.
+2. Compare the current element with the elements before it in the sorted sub list.
+3. Shift the elements of the sorted sub list that are greater than the current element to the right.
+4. Insert the current element into the correct position in the sorted sub ist.
+5. Repeat steps 2-4 for all elements in the array.

+## Example:

+Consider the array `[5, 2, 4, 6, 1, 3]` that we want to sort.

+1. Start with the second element (`2`) and compare it with the first element (`5`).
+Since `2` is smaller, swap them.
+The array becomes `[2, 5, 4, 6, 1, 3]`.
+2. Move to the third element (`4`).
+Compare it with the elements before it (`5` and `2`).
+Insert `4` between `2` and `5`.
+The array becomes `[2, 4, 5, 6, 1, 3]`.
+3. Move to the fourth element (`6`).
+Since it's greater than the elements before it, leave it in place.
+4. Move to the fifth element (`1`).
+Compare it with the elements before it (`6`, `5`, `4`, `2`).
+Shift `6`, `5`, and `4` to the right to make space for `1`.
+The array becomes `[1, 2, 4, 5, 6, 3]`.
+Then, compare `1` with `2` and insert `1` before `2`.
+The array becomes `[1, 2, 4, 5, 6, 3]`.
+5. Move to the last element (`3`).
+Compare it with the elements before it (`6`, `5`).
+Shift `6` and `5` to the right to make space for `3`.
+The array becomes `[1, 2, 3, 4, 5, 6]`.

+## Final Sorted Array: ## `[1, 2, 3, 4, 5, 6]`

+## Time Complexity:

+- The time complexity of insertion sort is O(n^2), where n is the number of elements in the array.
+- In the worst-case scenario, when the array is in reverse order, insertion sort performs poorly.
+- However, for small arrays or partially sorted arrays, insertion sort can be efficient.

+## Counting Sort:

+Counting sort is an integer sorting algorithm that works by counting the number of occurrences of each distinct element in the array.
+It then uses this count information to place each element in its correct position in the output array.
+This algorithm is efficient for sorting arrays where the range of the elements (k) is not significantly greater than the number of elements (n).

+## Algorithm:

+1. Find the Range of Elements: Determine the maximum and minimum values in the input array to establish the range of the elements.
+2. Create Count Array: Initialize a count array of size `range` (maximum value - minimum value + 1) with all elements set to zero.
+3. Count Elements: Iterate through the input array and for each element, increase the corresponding index in the count array.
+4. Accumulate Counts: Modify the count array by accumulating the counts.
+This step transforms the count array to represent the position of each element in the output array.
+   5.Build Output Array: Iterate through the input array again, using the count array to place each element in its correct position in the output array.
+Decrease the count for each element as it is placed.
+   6.Copy to Original Array: Copy the sorted elements from the output array back to the original array.

+## Example:

+Consider the array `[4, 2, 2, 8, 3, 3, 1]` that we want to sort.

+1. Find the Range of Elements:

+   - Minimum value: 1
+   - Maximum value: 8
+   - Range: 8 - 1 + 1 = 8

+2. Create Count Array:

+   - Initialize count array of size 8 with all zeros: `[0, 0, 0, 0, 0, 0, 0, 0]`

+3. Count Elements:

+   - Count each element in the input array:
+     - `[4, 2, 2, 8, 3, 3, 1]`
+     - Count array becomes: `[1, 0, 2, 2, 1, 0, 0, 1]`

+4. Accumulate Counts:

+   - Modify the count array by accumulating counts:
+     - `[1, 1, 3, 5, 6, 6, 6, 7]`

+5. Build Output Array:

+   - Place elements in the output array using the count array:
+     - Output array: `[1, 2, 2, 3, 3, 4, 8]`

+6. Copy to Original Array:
+   - Copy the sorted elements back to the original array:
+     - Final sorted array: `[1, 2, 2, 3, 3, 4, 8]`

+## Final Sorted Array: `[1, 2, 2, 3, 3, 4, 8]`

+## Time Complexity:

+- The time complexity of counting sort is O(n + k), where `n` is the number of elements in the input array, and `k` is the range of the input values.
+- Counting sort is efficient when the range `k` is not significantly larger than the number of elements `n`.
+- Counting sort is not suitable for sorting arrays with a large range of values or when the range is much greater than the number of elements.